shurikasa/Buildyard/README.md

   step.
 The character '!' can be used to separate list items.
 * PROJECT\_AUTOCONF: when set to true, the autoconf build system is used to build the project.
+* PROJECT\_DEB\_NAME: Name of the debian package for this project.
+Used for apt-get target.
 * PROJECT\_DEB\_DEPENDS: Debian package names of dependencies.
 Used for apt-get target and Travis CI configuration files.
 * PROJECT\_PORT\_DEPENDS: MacPorts package names of dependencies.
 Used